Phonox/ShellFormance/Docs/Operands.md

 # Operands

 ## Index

 - Description
 - Summary
 - Full report

 ## Description

-There's no explaination to anything yet, to be decided.
-But this describes how code runs differently and also depending on OS.<br/>
+- There's no explaination to anything yet, to be decided.
+But this describes how code runs differently and also depending on OS.
-To find the code: [Operands](/PerformanceTests/Operands.ps1 )
+- To find the code: [Operands.ps1](/PerformanceTests/Operands.ps1 )

 ## Summary

 |Name|TotalScore|LowVolume|HighVolume|Assert|OS|
 |---|---|---|---|---|---|
 |SingleObject_Hash-init|1,1938|1,3489|1,0000|True|Win|